 Born Bernadette Lazzara on February 28, 1948, in Ozone Park, Queens, New York, Bernadette Peters in a Tony Award-winning actress who made her Broadway debut at age 11 in Most Happy Fella.
 With bright eyes and bee-sting lips, Peters is best know for her comedic musical performances, finding particular success with period roles.

-In 1968, she achieved national fame as Ruby, a chorus girl in the off-Broadway musical Dames at Sea.
+In 1966, Peters received critical acclaim for her portrayal of Ruby, a chorus girl in the musical Dames at Sea, which was originally staged Off-Off-Broadway at Caffe Cino in Greenwich Village and then transferred to Off-Broadway in 1968.
 Though threatened to be typecast as a high-pitched airhead blonde, Peters dodged the bullet with the leading role in 1969's George M. The following year, she played Mabel Normand opposite Robert Preston's Mack Sennett in the musical comedy Mack and Mabel.

 Though reluctant to leave her native New York City, Peters has occasionally traveled to Hollywood for a sporadic movie career.
 Her films include Silent Movie(1976) and The Jerk (1977), in which she plays the long-suffering wife of Steve Martin.
 She reteamed with Martin for Pennies From Heaven in 1981.